-With aging comes an increased risk of factures as well as a reduced ability to recover from such injuries.
-Fracturing the hip, spine, or wrist often starts a depressing and socially isolating downward spiral of pain, disability, and deformity for an older person.
-Being immobilized in this way often means losing independence and the need for long-term care.
+With aging comes an increased risk of fractures as well as a reduced ability to recover from such injuries.
+Fracturing the hip, spine, or wrist can cause pain, disability, and deformity for an older person.
+Being immobilized in this way often means losing independence and needing long-term care.

 Because osteoporosis often is "silent" until a fracture occurs, you may not notice you have this disease or realize you are at risk.
-Finding out if your bones have become dangerously porous and treating the problem can help reduce your risk of a fracture.
+Getting screened for low bone mass and osteoporosis and treating the problem can help reduce your risk of a fracture.